tweag/nickel/rfcs/006-package-management.md

 contents?
 This would allow verification of package tarballs, without needing the whole git repo.

+## Integration point: package maps

+Other tools (like build systems) may need to (1) consume the dependency resolution that we produce, or (2) plug in their own dependencies to the nickel interpreter.
+For (1), they can consume our lock-file, which will be in JSON.
+This means its format needs to be stable.

+For (2), we divide the package management implementation into two parts: the `plate` command has all the logic for consuming the manifest, fetching packages, and so on.
+The other part is to teach the nickel interpreter about "package maps," which is just a map associating a filesystem path to each pair `(package filesystem path, package-local name)`.
+When the nickel interpreter is running a file that came from the package at path `/home/jneem/foo`, and that file contains `import bar`, the nickel interpreter looks up `(/home/jneem/foo, bar)` in the package map to figure out where to import from.

+After `plate` fetches dependencies, it provides the interpreter with the correct package map to find them.
+Other tools with their own dependency-fetching methods can invoke the interpreter with a custom package map to makes those packages available.

 ## CLI support

 We'll need some CLI commands for handling common package-management tasks.
 The current prototype has

-- a `nickel package generate-lockfile` command that updates the lock-file
+- a `plate package generate-lockfile` command that updates the lock-file
-- a `nickel package debug-resolution` command that prints the full recursive dependency tree
+- a `plate package debug-resolution` command that prints the full recursive dependency tree

 We probably also want